scordio/junit-converters/docs/converters/bytes.md

 ## With Numbers

-When converting numbers, the input instance is converted to a sequence of bytes using its binary representation.
+When converting numbers, the input instance is converted into a sequence of bytes using its binary representation.

 The `order` attribute configures the byte order to use for conversion: